Answers to your Questions & Helpful Checklists

 We at Alley Cat Allies want to make sure that you have the information you need about caring for community cats during this time of COVID-19 – including if you become unable to care for your cats.
 Please find below several answers based on information from leading animal and human health experts.
 In addition to these questions and answers, you will also find two checklists for community cat caregivers that may be helpful.

 Our goal is to provide you with good common-sense advice and to clear up misconceptions.
-This is a rapidly evolving situation in which new information is continually becoming available.
-We will update this page as new questions come up and new information becomes available.
+The COVID-19 pandemic is a rapidly evolving situation in which new information is continually becoming available, and we will update this page accordingly.

 Can a cat give me COVID-19?

-there’s nothing to indicate that cats can infect humans with COVID-19.
-The Centers for Disease Control and Prevention (CDC) reports, “At this time, there is no evidence that animals play a significant role in spreading the virus that causes COVID-19” and “the risk of animals spreading COVID-19 to people is considered to be low.”
+There is nothing to indicate that cats can infect humans with COVID-19.
+The Centers for Disease Control and Prevention (CDC) reports, “At this time, there is no evidence that animals play a significant role in spreading the virus that causes COVID-19.
+Based on the limited information available to date, the risk of animals spreading COVID-19 to people is considered to be low.”

 Echoing this, the World Organization for Animal Health (OIE) states: